trubrics/trubrics-sdk/docs/index.md

 ## Create a trubric
 A trubric is a checklist of validations, and can be built by:

-1. Initialising `DataContext` and `ModelContext` objects to wrap data and models into a trubrics friendly format --8<-- "docs/snippets/init_datacontext.md"
+1. Initialising a `DataContext` to wrap ML data into a trubrics friendly object --8<-- "docs/snippets/init_datacontext.md"
---8<-- "docs/snippets/init_modelcontext.md"
-2. Using the `Validator` object to generate out of the box validations --8<-- "docs/snippets/create_validations.md"
+1. Using the `ModelValidator` object to generate out of the box validations --8<-- "docs/snippets/create_validations.md"
 3. Saving a .json of all validations locally using a `TrubricsContext` object --8<-- "docs/snippets/save_trubric.md"